 \subsection{Acknowledgements}

 I would like to thank Marc Hoyois for teaching me essentially everything I know about $\infty$-categories, extensive discussions on normed spectra, and several discussions regarding the results in this article.
-I would further like to thank Maria Yakerson for comments on a draft.
+I would further like to thank Maria Yakerson and an anonymous referee for comments on a draft of this article.